Healing From Childhood Trauma

 The inspiring news is that our brain functions are not set in stone by any particular age; they can change across our entire lifetime.
 In other words, you can heal from early adversity, even if it’s taken a real toll on you.
 Here are a few things to consider trying throughout your journey towards healing:

 1. Talk about ACEs with appropriate others.
-The safest person might be a mental health therapist or other healthcare professional, but trustworthy friends or family could also provide support in their own unique ways.
+The safest person might be a mental health therapist or other healthcare professionals, but trustworthy friends or family could also provide support in their own unique ways.
+You can also talk about this with a support group.
+Learn more about support groups here.

 Shame and vulnerability researcher, Brene Brown, has reflected: “The less you talk about [shame], the more you got it.
 Shame needs three things to grow exponentially in our lives: secrecy, silence, and judgment.”